AdobeDocs/experience-manager-core-components.en/help/developing/archetype/front-end.md

 1. Preview page in AEM using page preview mode or passing in `wcmmode=disabled` in the URL
 1. View page source and save as static HTML within the ui.frontend module
 1. [Start webpack](#webpack-dev-server) and begin styling and generating the necessary JavaScript and CSS
-1. Run `npm run dev` to generate the ClientLibs
+1. Run `npm run dev` to generate the clientlibs

 In this flow, an AEM developer may perform steps one and two and pass the static HTML off to the front-end developer who develops based on the AEM HTML output.